Child Custody Modification

 Procedure in Child Custody Modification

 The court relies heavily on written paperwork when it decides on the request of the parent.
-Verbal testimony is often limited during hearings.
-It is important to find a lawyer who has experience in custody to make sure that all the necessary paperwork is filed.
+Verbal testimony is often limited during hearings, and child testimony expressing a custody preference is not always permitted for children under 14.
+It is important to find a lawyer who has experience in custody to ensure that all the necessary paperwork is filed.
 For example, the new parenting plan prepared by the requesting parent must be attached if the parent wants it to be part of the court order.

 Requirement of Prior Determination